gtegner/lava/README.md

-# Reducing Variance in Meta-Learning via Laplace Approximation for Regression Tasks (LAVA)
+# 🌋 Reducing Variance in Meta-Learning via Laplace Approximation for Regression Tasks (LAVA)
-This repository contains the implementation for "Reducing Variance in Meta-Learning via Laplace Approximation for Regression Tasks".
+This repository contains a minimal implementation of "Reducing Variance in Meta-Learning via Laplace Approximation for Regression Tasks".

+***Authors***: Alfredo Reichlin*, Gustaf Tegnér*, Miguel Vasco, Hang Yin, Mårten Björkman, and Danica Kragic

 <center>
 <img src="lava.png" alt="Description of image" width="600" height="auto"/>
 </center>

-## Setup
+## Installation

 The codebase is implemented in Python 3.9.
 You can install the required dependencies using the following command: